William A. Clark: Mary Joaquina Clark de Brabant

 Clark's firstborn child was born in Helena, Montana in 1870.
 She married Dr. Everett Mallory Culver in 1891 in New York City, Charles Potter Kling in 1905 in New York City, and Marius de Brabant in 1925 in Los Angeles.
-Her first marriage produced the only child that survived to adulthood, Katherine Calder Culver.
-Mary had a mansion estate called 'Plaisance' next to William Kissam Vanderbilt II's at Centerport Long Island, a New York City townhouse on 51st Street, and multiple other estates throughout the country.
+Her first marriage produced her only child who survived to adulthood, Katherine Calder Culver.
+Mary had a mansion estate called "Plaisance" next to William Kissam Vanderbilt II's at Centerport Long Island, a New York City townhouse on 51st Street, and other estates throughout the country.
 She loved theatrics and music, and was the life of many parties, debutantes, and soirees that she hosted or attended as a prime socialite.
 Mary was philanthropically minded and among many hundreds of causes, she provided major gifts and endowments to many churches (including St. Thomas in New York City, St. John's Episcopal in Butte, and St. Thomas Episcopal in Clarkdale, Arizona), musical gifts to Carnegie Hall, the Emerald-Hodgson Hospital in Tennessee, the New York Diet Kitchen Association, the American Society for the Prevention of Cruelty to Animals, Berry College in Georgia, and the Women's Committee for the Repeal of the 18th Amendment.
 She died in 1939.

 Charles W. Clark

 Clark's firstborn son was born in Deer Lodge, Montana in 1871.
+He graduated from Yale University in 1893.
 He married Katherine Quinn Roberts in 1896, Celia Tobin (heiress of Tobin banking concerns) in 1904, and Elizabeth Wymond Judge in 1925.
 He had four children in his marriage with Celia Tobin, three daughters and a son.
-He was known mostly as "Charlie" and served in many substantial capacities for his father's business, political, and personal affairs.
+He was known mostly as "Charlie" and served in many substantial capacities for his father's business, political, and personal affairs in Arizona, California, and Montana.
+Like his younger brother though to a lesser extent, he collected rare books and manuscripts.
 He was quite prone to both heavy drinking and gambling.
+Like all his siblings, Charlie held many estates, including what would become known as the Clark Chateau in Butte; Charlie's "El Palomar" estate in California, with polo fields and race tracks; an Italianate mansion on Pebble Beach; New York City apartments; and other substantial properties.

 Katherine Louise Clark Morris

 Clark's second daughter was born in Helena in 1875.
 She married Dr. Lewis Rutherfurd Morris in 1900.
 He was the great-great-grandson of Lewis Morris.
-They had one child, Katherine Elizabeth Morris who would marry John Hudson Hall.
+They had one child, Katherine Elizabeth Morris, who would marry John Hudson Hall.
 Catherine and Dr. Morris had a large apartment in New York City, the extensive Morris Manor Farm estate in upstate New York, and a South Carolina Plantation among other property holdings throughout the country.
 Much like her half-sister Huguette, she tended toward being reclusive particularly after her husband died in 1936.
 Catherine died at the age of 99, in 1974.